 Day5: Fly to Mount Borradaile, Arnhem Land

-Afternoon transfer by taxi (not included) to the airport to check in for the one-hour charter flight to Mount Borradaile.
+Transfer to the airport to check in for the one-hour charter flight to Mount Borradaile.
 On arrival check in to your accommodation and consult the staff to map out your stay.

 Three full days are dedicated to exploring Arnhem Land, and all activities at the lodge are included.
 Here there are no rigid itineraries or fixed schedules; everything happens spontaneously – exactly as it is meant to.
 You can cruise on the billabong to watch the sun set over the floodplain with a glass of wine in your hand, and see Mount Borradaile light up with magnificent colours, or explore the wetlands to see the many estuarine and freshwater crocodiles that inhabit the watercourses.
 Early morning – as always – is a great time to watch the area’s rich birdlife.